evanlenz/xslt-visualizer/README.md

     ./run-all.sh example

-which will do all of the above in one script.
+to run all three steps with one command.

+To view the results (step 4), open build/rendered/example.html in your browser.

-For now, it may be best to inspect these files directly to understand what they do, since they are only one or two lines each.
-You will likely need to change something; the scripts currently assume the Saxon-HE .jar file is installed at "C:/saxon/saxon9he.jar".
+You will likely need to change something in the shell scripts; they currently assume the Saxon-HE .jar file is installed at "C:/saxon/saxon9he.jar".
 Update them as necessary to conform to your environment.

+For now, it may be best to inspect these shell scripts directly to better understand the steps; each is only one or two lines long.